-As a knee-jerk response to a number of shark incidents, on 20 October, NSW DPI organised a consultation regarding shark nets on the North Coast where it discussed with stakeholders plans to introduce nets as a complementary measure to existing shark mitigation measures.
+As a knee-jerk response to a number of shark incidents, on 20 October, NSW DPI organized a consultation regarding shark nets on the North Coast where it discussed with stakeholders plans to introduce nets as a complementary measure to existing shark mitigation measures.
 And on 24 October, NSW DPI announces: ‘Shark Net Trial Legislation to be introduced’

-The Press Release states: The NSW Government will introduce a Bill to the NSW Parliament in the last session this year to legalise a six-month trial of traditional shark nets on the North Coast, with deployment to occur immediately following its successful passage.
+The Press Release states: The NSW Government will introduce a Bill to the NSW Parliament in the last session this year to legalize a six-month trial of traditional shark nets on the North Coast, with deployment to occur immediately following its successful passage.
 DPI has already commenced procurement of nets and started negotiations with contractors, to allow immediate roll-out following approval from the Commonwealth.

 It’s a sham

-Let us not kid ourselves that this is any kind of trial of the so called shark nets that have been used all along the east coast for decades.
+Let us not kid ourselves that this is any kind of trial of the so-called shark nets that have been used all along the east coast for decades.
 It’s a public relations exercise: someone needs to be seen to be doing something.

 There is an inherent problem with pretending this is some kind of trial.
-There is no proof that nets work: bites and fatalities have occurred at netted beaches, and likewise no incidents have been reported on un-netted beaches.
+There is no proof that nets work: bites and fatalities have occurred at netted beaches, and likewise, no incidents have been reported on un-netted beaches.
 I.e., as a trial it proves nothing.
 But there is proof that the nets kill many non-target species like dolphins (resident in the area), rays, turtles, sharks and birds.
 The nets in Sydney were put in on a temporary trial basis in 1936 and are still here eighty years later!

 The good news